For non-natives of Texas, Dallas may seem like a confusing area because it is often associated with its neighbor Fort Worth.

 This is especially the case for students who are looking to attend school in the area.

 The Dallas-Fort Worth area has a massive concentration of top-notch schools.
-This list covers both Dallas and suburban Dallas and breaks down some of the unique aspects that make these schools the “Best Colleges in Dallas.”
+This list covers both Dallas and suburban Dallas and breaks down some of the unique aspects that make these schools among the best in the area.

 University of Texas at Dallas